dm-mo/fashion-DNA/README.md

 # Gaussian Processes for Modeling Fashion Brand DNA: Classification and Identity Fuzziness
 ### Anonymous

+A distinct style and strong identity define luxury branding.
+This paper explores fashion DNA from a visual identity perspective.
+While existing studies focus on logo recognition using visual or textual cues, we instead examine abstract visual features across multiple collections.
+We address two challenges: (1) classifying dresses by brand—a task more complex than general fashion category classification—and (2) analyzing the fuzziness of brand identity through complete fashion looks.
+These looks, which include a dress, shoes, and a bag, offer a more holistic representation of a brand’s aesthetic than single-item analysis.
+To achieve these goals, we develop a multitask Gaussian process (GP) model that is based on DirichletGP with uncertainty-aware probing.
+The model leverages representations from pre-trained deep neural networks and learns the distribution of classifiers across different brands and designers, enabling efficient recognition of brand identity and analysis of fuzziness.
+It can explore brand identity even with a small amount of fashion data, which differs from data-driven methods.
+Aligning with the tasks, Luxury101 and brand5 datasets are collected to test the performance of the GP model.
+Experimental results demonstrate that the GP model can serve as a data-efficient and uncertainty-aware tool for understanding brand identity and identifying fuzziness among different brands.
+We also evaluate the GP model on additional datasets (CIFAR-100 and Fashion MNIST) to demonstrate its generalisability and scalability.
+This study is the first to explore brand identity classification and fuzziness learning using a GP with uncertainty-aware probing, offering a novel, scalable approach for understanding abstract brand identity in a measurable and visually interpretable way.

 ## Dataset summary
 | Dataset   |  Train |  Val  |  Test |  Total |
 |-----------|--------|-------|-------|--------|